LINWEN607/congregate/runbooks/migrations-to-dot-com.md

 <!--
     Provide the gitlab handles for the various people involved in this migration wave and their specific role in the migration.

+    You must provide the following roles:
+    - PSE conducting the mgiration
+    - On-call security engineer working during the migration period
+    - On-call SRE working during the migration period

+    Optional roles to provide:
+    - Backup PSE if the migration period spans several hours
+    - .com Support Engineer with rails console access for their awareness
+    - PS manager for their awareness

     For example:

     @leopardm: PSE conducting the migration
     @lyle: Support Manager with Rails Console access
-    @pharrison: Security Manager in the loop in case anything goes wrong -->
+    @pharrison: Security Manager in the loop in case anything goes wrong
+    @dawsmith: SRE aware of the migration working during the migration period -->

 ## Groups to migrate